Telomelonia/event-alert-extension/README.md

 The extension is designed to be resource-efficient:

-- Checks run on scheduled intervals (daily or weekly), not continuously
+- Checks run on scheduled intervals (hourly, daily, or weekly), not continuously
 - URLs are processed in batches to avoid overwhelming the browser
 - Content is compared using efficient hashing algorithms
-- Alarms are staggered to distribute server load
+- Alarms are staggered to distribute resource usage

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Built with Firebase Authentication and Firestore
-- Uses Nodemailer for email notifications

 ---